SheffieldML/projects/alms/overview.md

 This project brings together robust clinical research on the triggers for older people needing more care with the latest research on machine learning to produce a means of detecting these key triggers.

+Project was handed over to Guido Sanguinetti when Neil Lawrence moved to Manchester.